 top of page

-Paros reminds me of my first trip since it was the destination we had chosen in high school to go for a three-day school trip.
+Paros reminds me of my first trip since it was the destination we had chosen in high school to go to for a three-day school trip.
 It is a Cycladic island with the architecture of white houses with blue small windows, which would make any stone sunken in the sea look prettier.
 It has two large settlements, Paros and Naoussa.
-In the latter, friendly sailing races with wooden boats take place in recent years, called "Kapetaneika".
+In the latter, friendly sailing races with wooden boats have taken place in recent years, called "Kapetaneika".
 It is an opportunity for sports enthusiasts to meet, but also a kind of "protest" for the destruction of wooden boats in recent years by European directives.
+That trip was in collaboration with Blue Star Ferries.

 View of Paros island by photographer George Tatakis